Why you should care

 Its air-purifying billboard uses existing technology that’s cleverly placed inside the highway sign.
 The mechanism relies on basic thermodynamic principles, with the billboard sucking air into a water tank, which balances internal heat and traps particles, allowing clean air to flow out the other side.
 Best of all, the billboard can be placed near construction zones to alleviate pollution.

 A similar billboard project, launched by UTEC in 2012, condensed atmospheric humidity to provide 100 liters (26 gallons) of drinkable water a day to Lima’s parched, poor communities.
 The water-rendering billboard was such a hit that it won a Cannes Lion Gold creativity prize.
+Version 2.0 of the billboard debuted earlier this year and uses the water to grow nearly 2,500 heads of lettuce a week.

 Just one of each type has been built so far — and both billboards promote the university’s mission to develop the ingenuity and talent of students through teaching-based practice.
 But the project could have a big future in Peru and beyond — starting with China, which will likely be attracted to any technology that can help in its battle against pollution.